Justin-Tan/high-fidelity-generative-compression/README.md

 ### Acknowledgements

-* The vectorized rANS implementation is based on the [Craystack repository](https://github.com/j-towns/craystack).
+* The entropy coding implementation under `src/compression` is based on the [Tensorflow Compression repository](https://github.com/tensorflow/compression).
+The rANS encoder implementation is based on the [Craystack repository](https://github.com/j-towns/craystack).
-* The code under `hific/perceptual_similarity/` implementing the perceptual distortion loss is modified from the [Perceptual Similarity repository](https://github.com/richzhang/PerceptualSimilarity).
+* The code under `src/perceptual_similarity/` implementing the perceptual distortion loss is based on the [Perceptual Similarity repository](https://github.com/richzhang/PerceptualSimilarity).

+### Contributing

+All content in this repository is licensed under the Apache-2.0 license.
+Feel free to submit any corrections or suggestions as issues.

 ### References